$CP$ violation in two-body hadronic $\Lambda_b$ decays in the PQCD approach: Introduction

 The $\Lambda_b\to p$ transition form factors with reasonable subleading-twist hadron DAs were reproduced in the PQCD recently, and the outcomes agree with those from lattice QCD and other nonperturbative methods \cite{Han:2022srw}.
-It indicates that exclusive heavy baryon decays can be examined reliably in this framework.
+The two-body charmed hadronic $\Lambda_b$ decays are also investigated in the PQCD after including high-twist DAs \cite{Zhang:2022iun,Rui:2023fiz,Rui:2022sdc}.
+Those studies indicate that exclusive heavy baryon decays can be examined reliably in this framework.
 We will perform a comprehensive analysis on the two-body hadronic decays $\Lambda_b \to ph$, where $h$ runs through the pseudoscalar ($P$) mesons $\pi,K$, the vector ($V$) mesons $\rho, K^*$ and the axil-vector ($A$) mesons $a_1(1260), K_1(1270),K_1(1400)$.
 A decay amplitude is expressed as a convolution of the hard kernel $T_H$ with the Sudakov factor $e^{-S}$ and the nonperturbative DAs $\Psi_{\Lambda_b}$, $\Psi_{p}$ and $\Psi_{h}$~\cite{Han:2024kgz},

 where $x$ are the quark momentum fractions, $b$ are conjugate to the quark transverse momenta $k_T$, and $S$ represents the Sudakov exponent.
 In principle, the threshold resummation factor $S_t$ arising from the all-order organization of the large logarithms $\ln^2 x$ should be included.
 Since $S_t$ has not been derived for heavy baryon decays, we set $S_t=1$ conservatively as in our previous work~\cite{Han:2022srw}.
 For further details of the PQCD formalism and its applications to heavy baryon decays, refer to Refs.~\cite{Lu:2009cm,Han:2022srw}.